 The surviving deputies of the National Convention felt obliged to dismantle the laws that had given free reign to the Terror.
 They wanted order and stability.
 Many of those in prison as a result of these laws were released, including Thomas Paine in November 1794.

 In March 1795, the legislature was still rationing bread, and supplies of grain were running out.
 Hunger produced more rioting in Paris.
-The rioting extended into May, when a mob invaded the legislature, demanding bread and killing one of the deputies, whose head someone put on a pike.
-Six deputies went over to the side of the mob, but most of the deputies resisted the mob, and they were rescued by the revolution's army.
+The rioting extended into May, when a mob invaded the legislature, demanding bread.
+They killed one of the deputies, whose head someone put on a pike.
+Six deputies went over to the side of the mob, but most of the deputies resisted the mob, and they were rescued by the revolution's military.
 The turmoil in Paris lasted three days, ending with the arrest of thousands.
 Many of the mob activists had their weapons taken away, and around twenty of their leaders were executed.
 The six deputies who had sided with the demonstrators were tried and given a sentence of death, and four of them committed suicide.

 The protesters in Paris felt defeated.
 Some began turning to their religious heritage.
 In the countryside, communities were searching for priests to perform mass.
 Among the poor, nostalgia was developing for the good old days when the king looked out for the basic needs of his subjects.
 Outside Paris, people released from prison and those who had lost friends and family during the Terror were demanding and initiating revenge against those who had terrorized them.
 Former terrorists were imprisoned, and a few were killed in what was called the White Terror, which lasted through May and June of 1795.

-People with substantial wealth were beginning to display their affluence again.
+People with substantial wealth began to display their affluence again.
 People were addressing each other as "mister" (monsieur) again, rather than as "citizen."
-In August the revolution's legislature created a new constitution.
-In October, royalists attempt a coup, wanting to create a constitutional monarchy.
-General Bonaparte Napoleon crushed the coup, and the revolution's legislature dissolved itself in favor of a bicameral parliament.
+The revolution's legislature created a new constitution.
+The legislature dissolved itself on 26 October 1795, to be replaced by a bicameral parliament.